About Chloee Steinberg, MA, LPC, CTP

 Attachment/Trauma Informed

 Attachment and trauma-informed therapy looks at how our past experiences shape how we see ourselves, how safe we feel with others, and how we cope with stress.
-When those experiences involve trauma, neglect, or inconsistent care, they can leave lasting patterns that show up in adulthood—like difficulty trusting, people-pleasing, perfectionism, control, or feeling on edge.
-In therapy, I help you gently explore how the past and these patterns may be influencing the present and your current relationships, emotions, and self-perception.
-By creating a safe, supportive space, we can work to build new experiences of trust, resilience, and connection.
-The goal is not only to heal from the past, but to develop healthier ways of relating to yourself and others so you can feel more grounded, confident, and connected moving forward.
+When those experiences involve trauma, distress, or inconsistency, they can leave lasting patterns that show up in our adult relationships—like difficulty trusting, people-pleasing, perfectionism, control, or always feeling “off.”
+In therapy, I help you gently explore how the past may be tied to these patterns and is influencing the present, your current relationships, emotions, and self-perception.
+By creating a safe, supportive space, we can work to build more helpful patterns and new experiences of trust and connection.
+The goal is not only to heal from the past, but to develop healthier ways of relating to yourself and others, so you feel more grounded, confident, and connected moving forward.